-Environmental Social Governance Resilience Promote efficiency and sustainable practices at both our properties and our corporate offices Engage with our investors, employees, tenants, property managers, and community Disclose our ESG+R performance as a commitment to transparency and accountability Identify and mitigate potential climate-related risks within our portfolio
+Environmental Social Governance Resilience Promote efficiency and sustainable practices at both our properties and our corporate offices Engage with our investors, employees, tenants, property managers, and community Disclose our ESG + R performance as a commitment to transparency and accountability Identify and mitigate potential climate-related risks within our portfolio

-Granite's ESG+R program is aligned with the European Association for Investors in Non-Listed Real Estate Vehicles, GRESB, GRI and United Nations' Principles for Responsible Investing ("UNPRI").
-Data provided herein has been reviewed by a third party ESG+R consultant and represents a snapshot of current performance.
+Granite's ESG+R program is aligned with SASB, GRESB, GRI and TCFD.
+Data provided herein has been reviewed by a third-party ESG+R consultant and represents a snapshot of current performance.